What gifts should you bring back from Portugal?

 Sardines can be found in souvenir shops in a variety of materials.
-From ceramic, to cork, metal, and even wood, although the ceramic versions are the prettiest, as they tend to be hand-painted.
+From ceramic to cork, metal, and even wood, although the ceramic versions are the prettiest as they tend to be hand-painted.

-Ginjinha is a Portuguese sweet cherry liqueur made with ginja berries infused in alcohol.
+Ginjinha is a Portuguese sweet cherry liqueur made with ginja berries infused with alcohol.
 I was actually told that the ginja berries aren’t edible in their natural form, but once infused with alcohol and made into ginjinha, you’re then able to eat them.
 You can find this drink in many Portuguese bars and can pick up a bottle or two duty-free at the airport.
-One way, and quite possibly the best way to drink ginjinha is in a chocolate cup.
+One way, and quite possibly the best way, to drink ginjinha is in a chocolate cup.

 4. Port Wine

 Have you ever wondered where port wine originated?
 Port wine originated in Porto, the wine capital of Portugal, and is a dessert wine, but you can find it all over Portugal.
 It actually has the name Port from Portugal in its name, so why not take a bottle home?
-The price varies, as with most wines, on the age of the wine.
+The price varies, as with most wines, depending on the age of the wine.
 While you can get a bottle for as little as €20, you can also get a bottle as expensive as €150 or more.
-I suggest taking a day trip to Porto and indulging in a wine tasting, but be sure to grab a bottle before you leave and stash it in your checked luggage as the ones at the duty-free counter at the airport just aren’t the same.
+I suggest taking a day trip to Porto and indulging in a wine tasting, but be sure to grab a bottle before you leave and stash it in your checked luggage, as the ones at the duty-free counter at the airport just aren’t the same.

 5. Portuguese Ceramics

-You may have seen those beautifully decorated pasta bowls/plates/etc. at your local home goods store.
+You may have seen those beautifully decorated pasta bowls, plates, etc. at your local home goods store.
 Some may even have been stamped “Made in Portugal,” but they just can’t compare to the real thing that you can find in the shops in Portugal.
-It’s been said that the Portuguese have been creating ceramics for centuries, and you can find pieces, handmade in many souvenir shops, in various designs.
+It’s been said that the Portuguese have been creating ceramics for centuries, and you can find handmade pieces in many souvenir shops in various designs.
 Before you leave Portugal, be sure to pick up a hand-painted ceramic bowl that’s been signed by the creator.

 6. Decorative Ceramic Tiles